sangho0n/hugo_blog/content/en/post/언리얼_GAS_시작/index.md

 	}
 }
 ```
-Subsequently, a blueprint class that inherits the AABGASFountain cpp class should be created, and the appropriate activities should be added to Abilities in the Details panel.
+After creating a blueprint class that inherits from the AABGASFountain cpp class, simply add the appropriate activity to the Abilities in the Details panel.

 ## Summary
-Implemented the rotation of a fountain using three methods:
+Rotating fountain implemented through three methods:
-1. Actor Function Extension
+   1. Actor function extension
    2. GAS: Creating a new class (ability) to separate functionality from the actor
-3. GAS + Gameplay Tags: Removing dependency between actor and ability using tags
+   3. GAS + Gameplay Tags: Removing dependencies between the actor and ability

-Advantages of using GAS and Gameplay Tags together:
+Benefits of using GAS and Gameplay Tags together:
-1. Minimize the role of the actor
+1. Minimization of actor roles
 2. Dependency removal.
-Easy maintenance and high reusability
+Easy maintenance and higher reusability
 3. Scalability + Ease of collaboration with other job roles

 ![RotatingFountain.gif](img/post/gas/RotatingFountain.gif)